Progressive Web Apps and WordPress

 - As of April 2018, iOS supports PWAs but not that well

 if you have PWAs running, make sure to test it using Chrome’s Lighthouse Tool.
 The tools is super valuable outside of PWAs as well.

 So I disabled my internet and opened the app again, the website homepage loaded again!
 What did I expect… Testing website loading times on mobile dropped by half.
 It already had all the files on the phone and didn’t need to redownload them all again.

-Overall, I was impressed with how simple it was to
+Overall, I was impressed with how simple it was to setup and run.

 Partly Downloaded Website